SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Introduction

-The lack of trust in LLMs results in their application being limited in high-risk applications, such as dispatching emergency services, law enforcement, and border control, among other applications identified by agencies, such as the US Congress~\cite{AAA}, the European Comission~\cite{EC}, and the Japanese AI Safety Institute~\cite{AISI}.
-This leads to scrutiny that aims to improve the reliability of LLMs.
-Examples of unreliability of LLMs can be seen in the supplementary material section.
+The lack of trust in LLMs results in agencies such as the~\cite{AAA}, the~\cite {EC}, and the~\cite{AISI} limiting their use in high-risk applications, leading to scrutiny to improve the reliability of LLMs.

-To address current attribution limitations, we propose a pre-attribution step (see Figure~\ref{rf_training}) for sentence-level attribution in RAG systems~\cite{rag}.
-Compared to document-level methods, sentence-level attribution enables faster, more efficient fact-checking.
-Our model predicts whether each sentence requires zero, one, or multiple references, allowing the system to apply attribution methods selectively and reduce computational cost.
-Experiments show good results on the original datasets, with further gains on our manually cleaned version of the HAGRID dataset~\cite{hagrid}.
-To support future research, we release both the cleaned HAGRID dataset and our implementation code on GitHub$^{1,2}$.